Home > On PM Motor > How to Deal with the No-load State of Permanent Magnet Synchronous Motor?

 Acoustic Enclosures

-• Purpose: Installing acoustic enclosures around PMSMs can significantly reduce the noise emitted by the motors.
-This is particularly important in noise-sensitive applications.
+• Purpose: I n such cases, acoustic enclosures installed around PMSMs can significantly reduce noise from the motors.
+These are highly applicable in areas that are sensitive to noise.

 Balancing Services